scality/backbeat/docs/metrics.md

 Throughput for object CRR entries are available up to an expiry time (default of 15 minutes).
 Object CRR throughput is the average bytes transferred per second within the latest 15 minutes.

 A `BackbeatServer` (default port 8900) and `BackbeatAPI` expose these metrics stored in Redis by querying based on the prepended Redis keys.
+Using these data points, we can calculate simple metrics like backlog, number of completions, progress, throughput, etc.

+### Metadata Ingestion

+Only the number of operations pending and operations completed are collected for ingestion.

+To collect metrics, a separate Kafka Producer and Consumer pair (`MetricsProducer` and `MetricsConsumer`) using their own Kafka topic (default to "backbeat-metrics") produce their own Kafka entries.

+When a new ingestion entry is sent to Kafka, a Kafka entry to the metrics topic is produced, indicating to increase `opsPending`.
+On consumption and completion of processing this ingestion entry, another Kafka entry is sent to the metrics topic, indicated to decrease `opsPending` and increase `opsDone`.

+On consumption of metrics entries, Redis keys are generated with the following
+schema:

+Site-level Ingestion metrics Redis key for completions:
+`<site-name>:<default-metrics-key>:opsDone:<normalized-timestamp>`

+Site-level Ingestion metrics Redis key for pending:
+`<site-name>:<default-metrics-key>:pending`

+Pending keys do not expire and do not have a timestamp.

+A normalized timestamp determines the time interval on which to set the data.
+The default metrics key ends with the type of data point it represents.

+Using the number of operations completed, we can determine ingested object completions and determine an average (default over 15 minutes) throughput of operations per second.

+A `BackbeatServer` (default port 8900) and `BackbeatAPI` expose these metrics stored in Redis by querying based on the prepended Redis keys.
 Using these data